sanity-io/editorexperience-2021/README.md

-# Jamstack 2021 Workshop - How to create editor experiences your team will love
+# Editor Experience 2021 Workshop - How to create editor experiences your team will love

 Sanity Ecommerce Content Studio